Gabriela Dabrowski

 Gabriela "Gaby" Dabrowski (/dəˈbraʊski/; Dąbrowska, [dɔmˈbrɔfska]; born April 1, 1992) is a Canadian professional tennis player.
-She reached her best singles ranking of world No. 164 by the WTA on November 3, 2014 and her highest doubles ranking of world No. 4 on July 11, 2022.
-A two-time Grand Slam champion, she won the 2017 French Open mixed-doubles title with Rohan Bopanna, becoming the first Canadian woman to win a senior Grand Slam title.
-With Mate Pavić, she also won the 2018 Australian Open mixed doubles title.
+She reached her career-high doubles ranking of world No. 3 on 15 July 2024.
+A four-time Grand Slam champion, she has won two US Open doubles titles, in 2023 and 2025, partnering Erin Routliffe, and also the 2017 French Open mixed-doubles title, with Rohan Bopanna, becoming the first Canadian woman to win a senior major title, and the 2018 Australian Open with Mate Pavić.
+Her highest singles ranking of world No. 164 was achieved in November 2014.

 Early life

 Dabrowski is of Polish origin and speaks English, French, and Polish.
-Dabrowski played in her first provincial tournament when she was 8.
-Her first big victory was at the provincial 10-and-under Future Stars at 9 years old.
+Dabrowski played in her first provincial tournament when she was eight.
+Her first big victory was at the provincial 10-and-under Future Stars at nine years old.
 Dabrowski was a finalist at the Ontario 14-and-under Provincial Championships and finished in the top 8 at the 14-and-under National Championships.
 During her teens, she chose to start training at Saddlebrook Academies in Tampa.

-Tennis career
+Career

 2006–12: Early years

-At the beginning of 2006, she became the first Canadian to win Les Petits As, one of the most prestigious 14 and under tournaments in the world.
+At the beginning of 2006, she became the first Canadian to win Les Petits As, one of the most prestigious 14-and-under tournaments in the world.
 In December 2006, Dabrowski reached the doubles final of the 16-and-under Orange Bowl in Miami.
 Dabrowski also won the Junior Orange Bowl in December 2009 where she defeated top-seeded Kristina Mladenovic.
 She was the first Canadian to capture the title since Carling Bassett-Seguso did it as a 15-year-old in 1982.
 At the junior event of the Australian Open in January 2010, Dabrowski was a runner-up in doubles with partner Tímea Babos.
 She finished 2010 ranked fifth in the junior rankings, and so decided to transition to the professional level.
-In November 2011, she made it to her first professional singles final at the $50k tournament in Toronto, but lost to qualifier Amra Sadiković.
+In November 2011, she made it to her first professional singles final at the $50k Toronto Challenger, but lost to qualifier Amra Sadiković.
 Dabrowski reached, in November 2012, the semifinals of the $75k Challenger in Phoenix.

-2013: First WTA doubles final
+2013: First WTA Tour doubles final

-At the end of May, Dabrowski reached the first WTA final of her career, with partner Shahar Pe'er, at the Premier tournament in Brussels.
-They were defeated by Anna-Lena Grönefeld and Květa Peschke in the final.
-At the beginning of July at a $50k in Waterloo, Dabrowski made it to the second professional singles final of her career.
-She was defeated by Julia Glushko.
-At the Rogers Cup in August, Dabrowski reached the semifinals in doubles with compatriot Sharon Fichman after upsetting first seeds Sara Errani and Roberta Vinci the round before.
+At the end of May, Dabrowski reached the first WTA career final with partner Shahar Pe'er, at the Premier tournament in Brussels.
+They were defeated by Anna-Lena Grönefeld and Květa Peschke.
+At the beginning of July at the $50k Waterloo Challenger, Dabrowski made it to the second professional singles final but was defeated by Julia Glushko.
+At the Rogers Cup in August, she reached the semifinals in doubles with compatriot Sharon Fichman upsetting first seeds Sara Errani and Roberta Vinci the round before.
 They lost to Jelena Janković and Katarina Srebotnik.
 In October, Dabrowski (with partner Alicja Rosolska) reached her second WTA doubles final at Linz.
-They were eliminated by twin sisters Karolína and Kristýna Plíšková in the final.
-Dabrowski reached the third singles final of her career at the inaugural $50k SSIR Pro Classic in November, but lost to Mandy Minella.
+They were stunned by twin sisters Karolína and Kristýna Plíšková.
+Dabrowski reached the third singles final at the inaugural $50k SSIR Pro Classic in November, but lost to Mandy Minella.